What is UX storyboarding?

 Use emoticons to notate any additional useful information, for example, conveying the persona's emotions and thoughts at each step.

 Turn the steps into chronological sketches of frames that will contain the visuals.
-Unless it's necessary for presentation purposes, there's no need to create high-quality illustrations.
-Low-fidelity sketches or stick figures are easy to create and help designers and stakeholders focus on the solution, not the illustrations.
+Unless it's necessary for presentation purposes, there's no need to create high-quality illustrations. sketches or stick figures are easy to create and help and stakeholders focus on the solution, not the illustrations.

 Remember to sprinkle a few caption bullets below each image if the reader needs additional context.